MAK20202021/Fundamentals-of-SAS-Programming/README.md

 This project needs SAS OnDemand for Academics.

 ## File Description
-The source codes and Data files are as follows:
+The source codes and Data files are related to different types of Data Analysis through SAS Programming.
-- example_where_sort.sas
-- np_species.sas7bdat

 ## Discussion
 After completing thess exercises, I understand how we can do data analysis through SAS Programming.